tommygrigo/GeekPhD/README.md

 ## Presentations

-Nothing wrong with power point or google slides, it is simply good to know that there are alternatives.
+Nothing wrong with PowerPoint or google slides, it is simply good to know that there are alternatives.

 ### [Beamer](https://it.overleaf.com/learn/latex/Beamer)
 It is the LaTex environment dedicated to presentations.
 It is very fast to produce a presentation if you need to use a lot of formulae from one of your papers written in latex.